 If you prefer it spicy, feel free to substitute with roasted jalapeños peppers.

-How do you separate frozen Siete tortillas without breaking them?
 Keep them frozen.
 Look for a spot where a paring knife (or other thin bladed knife) can easily slip between two of the outer layers.
 Gently slide the knife between the two layers until they separate.

-What’s the best way to shred the Miyoko’s cashew cheese?
-Pop the block of cheese into the freezer for 15 to 20 minutes; this will make it easier to shred.
+Put the block of cheese into the freezer for 15 to 20 minutes; this will make it easier to shred.
 Use the large holes of a box grater.

-Did you oil the pan?
 No – the almond oil inherent in the tortillas prevents them from sticking to the pan.

-How do you make homemade roasted red peppers?
 There are a few different methods.
 You can roast over the flame of a gas stove’s burner, under the broiler, or on a gas grill.
 Here’s a video where I show how we grill roast our garden peppers (and put them up in the freezer).

 Optional Omnivore Variation